Next to the overnight oats, I think these Baked Berry Oatmeal Cups are the easiest make-ahead breakfast out there!

 These are easy to make and taste so good that you will want to add them into your breakfast rotation.

-Combine the old fashioned oats, brown sugar, baking powder and cinnamon in one bowl and stir.
+Step One: Combine the old fashioned oats, brown sugar, baking powder and cinnamon in one bowl and stir.

-In a separate bowl, combine the milk, eggs, sour cream, honey and melted butter.
+Step Two: In a separate bowl, combine the milk, eggs, sour cream, honey and melted butter.
 You can see in the photo that part of my butter is not 100% melted and that is ok.
 It just needs to be really runny so it can mix into the dry ingredients without having separation.

-Stir the wet ingredients into the dry ingredients and gently mix.
-Fill into muffin pans that have been well sprayed with nonstick spray and cook at 350 F for 18-20 minutes.
 When they come out of the oven, I like to slide a knife around all of them to loosen them up so they don’t stick to the pan.
-After about 5 minutes, I take them out and allow to cool on a rack.
-Remember to cool on the rack so that the cups will cool evenly.
+After about five minutes, I take them out and allow them to cool on a rack.

 ❄️ Freezer Directions

-They will stay fresh for 3-4 weeks.
+They will stay fresh for three months.

 🍍 Other Tasty Add-ins